codebro634/BitcoinClicker/README.md

   <img src="resources/images/r2.png" alt="Alt text" width="400">
 </p>

 all while Bitti, the bitcoin lectures you about the blockchain and bitcoin.
-Once you max out your bitcoin empire you will will hopefully have also maxed out your blockchain and bitcoin knowledge!
+Once you max out your bitcoin empire you will hopefully have also maxed out your knowledge about the blockchain and bitcoin!

 <p align="center">
   <img src="resources/images/r3.png" alt="Alt text" width="400">